qianyu-berkeley/lifelong_learning/docker/docker_notes.md

 * Allow running each service with its own depedencies in seperate containers
 * Sit on top of OS and hardware
 * Container:
   * Process | network | mounts
   * Sharing kernel
   * Virtual machines is more costly, it also contains OS and sits on top of hypervisor.
 A virtual machine can have multiple containers
   * Life cycle: create => start => stop => start / restart => stop ...
 * Image:
   * Image is package template plan.
 We can use an image to create mutliple containers

-# Create custom docker images
+## Create custom docker images

-## Steps
+### Steps

 * Create a docker file
   * Flow:
-      1. Specify a base image (e.g. install an OS (possibly pulls from public image) with some default set of programs)
+    1. Specify a base image with `FROM` (e.g. install an OS (possibly pulls from public image) with some default set of programs)
     2. Run some commands to install some other specific programs by using a temperory container, took a snapshot of temp container to a new temp image and turn off the temp container
     3. specify a command to run on container start-up by using a temerory container, took a snapshot of temp comtainer to a new final image and turn off temp container
-  * run docker build command
+* run `docker build ...` command
-  * push to docker registry
+* push image to docker registry
 * Docker build operation leverage cache (based on previous steps) so build next time will be much faster

 ## Docker file

-  * Dockerfile following the format of `instruction` `argument`
+* Dockerfile following the format of `instruction argument`
   * Most common instruction are: `FROM`, `RUN`, `CMD`
   * Example:

     ```docker
     FROM Ubuntu